November 7, 2018

 Section 1: Voting at the Annual Election will be overseen by the Nominating Committee.

 Section 3: The successful candidates will be those that have the highest vote totals.
-If there are unexpired ‘terms’ available (i.e., if a Board Member or Members has left his or her term early), then the highest vote getter will have the option to fill the unexpired term.
-If that candidate declines to take the unexpired term, it will then be offered to each in order of votes.
+If there are any unexpired BOD terms available (i.e., if a BOD Member has left his or her term early), the candidate with the highest number of votes will have the first option to fill the unexpired term.
+If that candidate declines to take the unexpired term, it will then be offered to each additional candidate in order of votes.